The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Julian Opie's New York Couple 5 (signed) is estimated to be worth between £10,000 and £15,000.
-This screenprint, created in 2019, has shown consistent value growth since its first sale in January 2024.
-Over the past five years, the hammer price has remained steady, with an average annual growth rate of -4%.
-This work is somewhat rare, having been sold once at auction.
-The edition size of this artwork is limited to 55.
+This screenprint, created in 2019, has shown steady value growth since its first sale in January 2024.
+The average annual growth rate is -4%.
+This work has an auction history of one sale and the edition size is limited to 55.

 Meaning & Analysis